 Just be sure you can actually handle a larger monthly mortgage payment should your rate adjust higher.

-If you plan to actually pay off your mortgage, an ARM is probably a bad idea.
-There’s a good chance you’ll pay a lot more than you would have had you gone with the 30-year fixed.
+If you plan to actually pay off your mortgage, an ARM could be a bad idea unless you seriously luck out with rate adjustments.
+Or you serially refinance and pay extra to shorten the amortization period.
+Otherwise there’s a good chance you’ll pay a lot more than you would have had you gone with the 30-year fixed.

 However, if you’re a savvy investor and have a healthy risk-appetite, the 5/1 ARM could mean some serious savings, especially if the extra money is invested somewhere else with a better return for your money.

-Five years not enough?
-Check out the 30-year fixed vs. the 7-year ARM.
+Five years not enough for you?
+Check out the 30-year fixed vs. the 7-year ARM, which provides another two years of interest rate stability.